ibm-cloud-docs/EventStreams/eventstreams085.md

 For information about moving from the Classic plan, see [Migrating](/docs/services/EventStreams?topic=eventstreams-plan_choose_classic#migrating_from_classic).

-## What's supported by the Standard, Enterprise, Lite, and Classic plans
+## What's supported by the Lite, Standard, Enterprise, and Classic plans

 The following table summarizes what is supported by the plans:

 <table>
     <caption>Table 1.
-Support in Lite, Standard, Enterprise, Lite, and Classic plans</caption>
+Support in Lite, Standard, Enterprise, and Classic plans</caption>
       <tr>
 	        <th></th>
 		    <th>Lite Plan</th>